X2Y2-io/x2y2-sdk/README.md

 ### Making Offers / Collection Offers

-To make a buy offer, call the `offer` method.
-Set the `isCollection` to `true` and `tokenId` to a empty string to make a collection offer.
+To make a buy offer on an NFT, call the `offer` method.
+Set `isCollection` to `true` and `tokenId` to a empty string to make a collection offer.

 ```JavaScript
 await offer({